Location and Length

 Average Trail Travel Speed

-Walkers and hikers typically average two to three miles an hour; cyclists might cover seven to 10 miles an hour.
+Walkers and hikers typically average two to three miles an hour; the average cyclists might cover eight to 12 miles an hour.
 The speed limit on the trail is 15 mph.

 Planning Your Trip